Your Complete Guide to Cost Accounting in Healthcare

-- Direct Costing, or activity-based costing, is helpful for labor costs when the resource use and the average hourly rate are known.
-This approach can also be used for indirect costs that directly impact patient care.
-These direct and activity-based costing approaches are accurate and create a high degree of confidence in the resulting cost data.
+- Direct to Encounter costing is a sophisticated costing method that can be used for labor costs when the resource use and the average hourly rate are known.
+This approach can also be used for indirect costs that directly impact patient care, thus minimizing the “overhead” bucket of costs.
+This targeted costing method creates a high degree of confidence in the resulting cost data.

-There are two advanced cost calculation methods to consider as well: micro-costing and reverse markup.
-With micro-costing, the vendor cost can be assigned directly to the cost items or to the actual transaction level for encounters.
-This highly accurate approach increases transparency and buy-in.
-The source data from vendors is the assigned cost, and a resulting variance to the general ledger can be included or excluded from the cost process.
-When possible, assigning this vendor cost at the actual encounter transaction level (transaction microcosting) is highly recommended.
-A data feed with the vendor cost is required to enable this method for large groups of cost items.
+The advanced cost calculation methods in Syntellis’ Axiom™ Cost Accounting offer options to users depending on what data is available to support the calculations.
+Microcosting, Reverse Markup, and Activity-Based Costing each offer advantages over the more basic methods of RCC and RVU, so it is important to consider the pros and cons.
+With Microcosting, the vendor cost can be assigned directly to the cost items or to the actual transaction level for encounters.
+This highly accurate approach increases transparency and buy-in from stakeholders.
+The source data from vendors is the assigned cost, which may not always be readily available.
+When the data is available, this approach can take your costing for supplies, implants, drugs, and even salary to new levels.
+Any resulting variance to the general ledger can be included or excluded from the cost process, giving users important flexibility.
+When possible, assigning this vendor cost at the actual encounter transaction level (transaction microcosting) is highly recommended to enable better trending and analytics.
+A recurring data feed with the vendor cost is required to enable this method for large groups of cost items.

-Given the significant business disruption of COVID-19 and impacts on both volumes and costs, cost modeling will not follow normal trends and will have continuing downstream impacts on reporting.
+Change and disruption are likely to be the norm for healthcare organizations going forward.
+Given the significant business disruption in recent years and COVID-19, as well as the resulting impacts on both volumes and costs, cost modeling may not always follow normal trends and will therefore have continuing downstream impacts on reporting.
 Syntellis’ Axiom™ Cost Accounting supports a variety of costing approaches and methodologies designed to more precisely attribute costs to patient care activities.

 While new methodologies are being introduced to support more granular encounter-specific costs into the cost model, a significantly higher amount of direct patient care and overhead cost is being assigned to a cost item level in a cost-per-unit calculation.
-The goal is to ensure that the trending and ability to analyze cost is accurate and reflects the cost of providing care during each phase of the crisis and recovery.
+The goal is to ensure that the trending and ability to analyze cost is accurate and reflects the cost of providing care, regardless of the disruption going on around an organization.
 To this end, Axiom Cost Accounting offers several options for the timing of cost calculations.
 Each option has different implications for encounter reporting.

 Calculated cost is stored for the full year-to-date (YTD) period, recomputed with each costing run for YTD costing; per-unit costs by cost item and cost category are computed each period using YTD dollars and volumes.
 For example, if you run costing for nine months, the system would calculate the cost as an average over the full nine-month period and store this in the resulting cost set.
 These values would then be assigned to all encounters in that nine-month period at the cost item level.
 This approach can be processed monthly, quarterly, or annually using the cumulative proceeding months.